Budget-limited distribution learning in multifidelity problems

 A prototypical example of a multifidelity method is the multilevel approach \cite{giles2008multilevel,Peherstorfer_2016,Gorodetsky_2020}, which approximates the expectation of a scalar-valued QoI given by the high-fidelity model.
-Leveraging a telescoping sum using hierarchical models, multilevel estimators make use of cross-model correlations and usually attain smaller variance compared to a single-model MC estimator.
+Leveraging a telescoping sum using hierarchical models, multilevel estimators make use of cross-model correlations to attain a smaller variance compared to a single-model MC estimator.
 Recent work has introduced a more general perspective for many existing methods within the multilevel framework, and provided a way to realize the optimal variance reduction among all linear unbiased estimators \cite{Schaden_2020, schaden2020asymptotic}.
 Multilevel estimators are considered universal in the sense that they rely only on the covariance information of models, which is used as an input for the estimator construction.
-A similar approach has recently been developed in \cite{xu2021bandit} which assumes a linear model assumption but does not require a priori knowledge of covariance statistics.
+A similar approach has recently been developed in \cite{xu2021bandit} that assumes only a linear model assumption but no a priori knowledge of covariance statistics.

-Since multifidelity methods have been so successfully applied to the parametric estimation of QoIs, it is natural to ask if it is possible to extend the same technique to also characterize their distributions or equivalent statistics such as characteristic functions.
+Since multifidelity methods have been so successfully applied to the parametric estimation of QoI, it is natural to ask if it is possible to extend the same technique to also characterize their distributions or equivalent statistics such as characteristic functions.
 This question has been studied in recent works \cite{Giles_2015, giles2017adaptive, Lu_2016, Krumscheid_2018}.
-One major application under consideration for these works is solving stochastic differential equations, where special hierarchical relationships between pairs of models of different fidelities are leveraged.
-For more general (i.e. non-hierarchical) multifidelity setups, paradigms for efficiently learning distributions of QoIs are absent to our knowledge, which is a gap that this paper seeks to fill.
+The major application scenario under consideration is hierarchical models where special relationships between pairs of models of different fidelities are leveraged.
+For more general non-hierarchical multifidelity setups, paradigms for efficiently learning distributions of QoI are absent to our knowledge, which is a gap that this paper seeks to fill.